wp-plugins/search-in-place/README.txt

 == Changelog ==

+= 1.0.4 =

+* Allows searching the pages/posts that include all words, or any of the words in the search box.

 = 1.0.3 =

 * This version resolves an issue with the "More Results" link in sub-pages and multi-site installations.